rlawrenc/cosc_304/labs/lab7/APEX/assign/READMEUnit3.md

 1. Using the Create Application Wizard, create the Demo Projects application.
 Navigate to App Builder and then click Create.
 2. You want to create a new application.
 Click New Application.
-3. For Name, enter Demo Projects.
+3. For Name, enter "COSC 304 Summer T1 2022 Demo Projects Goup \<your group number and your team member names\>".
 For Appearance, click the Set Appearance icon.
 4. In the Appearance dialogue, perform the following steps:

 	a)	For Theme Style, select Vita – Red.